 Park’s 34-acre campus is a wonderful place to grow up.

 With dedicated, student-centered facilities, the Early Childhood spaces create a warm environment for young learners.
 As students continue on their educational journey at Park, the campus meets their growing needs to learn, compete, and explore.
-The central buildings contain classrooms, science labs, music rooms, gymnasiums, a large theater, and an outstanding library that serves as the heart of the School.
+The central buildings contain classrooms, science labs, music rooms, gymnasiums, a large theater, a Makerspace, and an outstanding library that serves as the heart of the School.
 Located only 6.4 miles from downtown Boston, our expansive outdoor spaces include six grass playing fields, three playgrounds, and the Outdoor Learning Garden.

 The Park School is located on the tribal homelands of the Massachusett Nation, which they called “Shawmut.”